LibreCAD/docs/ref/widgets.rst

     "|icon22| / |icon23|", "Print / don't print the selected layer. (\*)"
     "|icon24| / |icon25|", "Toggle construction lines. (\*)  A layer designated as a ”Construction Layer” is special layer used to create reference geometry to help align other drawing entities.
 Construction lines are intended as temporary guide lines and drawn to ”infinity”."
     "|icon26|", "Shows the layer's assigned color (the default is Black)."

 ..
+Multiple layer can be selected and then deleted with [Shift]-[left-mouse-button] to select a contiguous group of layers.
+Use [Ctrl]-[left-mouse-button] to select individual layers in a noncontiguous group.
+After making a selection, click the "Remove layer" icon |icon14|.

+..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst